 There are many ways to extend the minimal Higgs sector of the SM.
 In the preceding sections the phenomenology of SUSY Higgs sectors is considered, which at tree level implies a constrained type-II 2HDM (with restrictions on the Higgs boson masses and couplings).
-In the following discussion, more generic 2HDM's [12, 273, 343, 344] are presented.
+In the following discussion, more generic 2HDM's [12, 293, 356, 357] are presented.
 These models are theoretically less compelling since they do not provide an explanation for the SM Higgs naturalness problem, but can lead to different patterns of Higgs-fermion couplings, hence, to different phenomenology.
 It is also possible to consider models with a SM Higgs boson and one or more additional scalar SU(2) doublets that acquire no VEV and hence play no role in the EWSB mechanism.
-These models are dubbed Inert Higgs Doublet Models (IHD) [345].
+Such models are dubbed Inert Higgs Doublet Models (IHD) [358].
 Without a VEV associated to it, a Higgs boson from an inert doublet has no tree-level coupling to gauge bosons and hence cannot decay into a pair of them.
-And imposing a Z_2 symmetry that prevents them from coupling to the fermions, it follows that, if the lightest inert Higgs boson is neutral, it becomes a good dark matter candidate with interesting associated collider signals.
-Recent studies of IHD models in the light of a 125 GeV Higgs have been performed [346], showing that there can be non-negligible enhancement or suppression of Higgs to diphotons or Higgs to $Z\gamma$.
-This may be due to the presence of a light charged Higgs, as light as 100 GeV, that is not in conflict with collider or flavor constraints, because it has no couplings to fermions.
-It is interesting to study the interplay between collider and direct dark matter detection signals in these models.
+Moreover, imposing a Z_2 symmetry that prevents them from coupling to the fermions, it follows that, if the lightest inert Higgs boson is neutral, it becomes a good dark matter candidate with interesting associated collider signals.
+Recent studies of IHD models in the light of a 125 GeV Higgs have been performed in Ref.
+[359], showing an interesting interplay between collider and direct dark matter detection signals.